mathyingulu1/MathyBookStore/README.txt

 4:10 And I think my project wasn't running cuz I deleted the models file in the previous project 4:19 now that I started all over again my project is finally running...oufff 5:00 adding a new MVC Controller empty inside areas/Admin and named it Category.cs

+2021-11-23 12:31 adding a new class in the .Models project with 2 errors of the previous project 12:33